denniswangcodes/breadchaser-netlify/content/pages/pricing.md

               - pr-6
             borderRadius: large
         type: PricingPlan
-      - title: Elite
+      - title: Elite – Yearly
-        price: $4.99
+        price: $5.83
-        details: per month (billed annually)
+        details: per month (billed yearly)
         description: >-
-          Annual plan for the paid membership package for those interested in an one-and-done experience that maximizes the utlization of our services at a discounted price.
+          Yearly plan for the paid membership package for those interested in a one-and-done experience that maximizes the utlization of our services at a discounted price.
         features:
-          - All the premium tier features
+          - All the premium tier features, but NO free trial period
-          - 60% off
+          - 27% off
         image:
           url: /images/diamond-badge.png
           altText: Pricing plan 3